 As a literary project, Echoes from the Diaspora is equally intended as a contribution to facilitating the development of Africans who through the arts, literature and journalism will help Africa in telling its own stories.
 Thus in each of the three categories of art, literature and journalism, proceeds from the book will be committed to establishing scholarship fund for brilliant but financially deprived students of those disciplines as well as Award prizes to professionals who distinguish themselves in those fields of human endeavour.

-Timing Deadline for submission of contribution is 15 April 2018.
-Book launch is planned for August 2018 in a country yet to be determined.
+Timing Deadline for submission of contribution is open-ended.
+Date for Book Launch is yet to be determined.